xjzhaang/bioimageloader-docs/docs/contributing/index.rst

 Code convention
 ---------------
 You can install minimal dev tools with pip.
 The choices are opinionated.
+You can totally ignore them and use whatever suits you, except automatic code formatters.

-I personally do not use automatic code formatter and think that ``bioimageloader`` does not need one for the moment considering the repo is small, but I am not against it.
-But I would like to have some tools to keep codes in consistent shapes.
+I personally do not use automatic code formatter and think that ``bioimageloader`` does not need one for the moment considering the repo is small, but I may consider it in the future.
+Currently, I would like to have some tools to keep codes in consistent shapes.

 - [mypy](https://github.com/python/mypy)